So you’re heading to Lisbon, Portugal and you're not sure what you should see or do while you're there.

 How does dinner below lights and colorful streamers hanging from rooftop to rooftop over winding streets and alleyways sound?
 Pretty magical, right?
 You can find exactly this in the neighborhood of Bairro Alto, or Lisbon's "Old Town."
 With most places serving relatively affordable food, you can either really spur that romantic feeling or have it be the beginning of a fun night out.
 This is also an area where you can find restaurants that include free Fado as you enjoy a delicious Portuguese meal!
-Come here for the ambience or nightlife and you will not be disappointed.
+Ditch your bags at one of our luggage storage spots in Bairro Alto and come here for the ambience or nightlife and you will not be disappointed.

 Raise your hand if you're a sucker for a great sunset?
 Us too!
 (Ok, you can put them down now ).
 Miradouro da Senhora do Monte is one of the best sunset spots we've experienced so far on our travels.
 In fact it was so great the first time we went that we went back again the next night!
 It's a bit of a hike to get to (again, Lisbon was built on seven hills so it's...hill-y) but SO worth it!
 There are a couple ways to get there.
 If you're feeling up to burning a few calories (maybe working off a few of those beers or Pasteis de Nata (which you have to try!)), then make your way up by foot and you will have quite a feeling of accomplishment by the time you get there.
 Otherwise, you can take a taxi or Uber up if you want to skip the hike!
 Just regardless of how you get up there, don't forget to make a pit-stop to grab a bottle of wine to enjoy while you watch the sun go down.